tphang/capybara-accessible/README.md

     # Page loads in examples tagged as inaccessible will not trigger an audit.
     # All other assertions will be made.
-    describe '/inaccessible', inaccessible: true do
+    feature '/inaccessible', inaccessible: true do
-      it 'display an image' do
+      scenario 'displays an image' do
         page.should have_css 'img' # this assertion will still be executed end
     end

+#### Cucumber

+    # features/support/env.rb

+    Around('@inaccessible') do |scenario, block|
+      Capybara::Accessible.skip_audit { block.call }
+    end

+    # features/inaccessible_page.feature

+    # Page loads in examples tagged as inaccessible will not trigger an audit.
+    # All other assertions will be made.
+    @inaccessible
+    Scenario: Visiting a page that is inaccessible When I visit a page that is inaccessible
+      Then I should see the inaccessible image # this assertion will still be executed

 ## Support